Skip to footer content

 Install IronXL

-Open this file the Visual Studio Code, and then make a Python file called ReadSpreadsheet.py.
-This file contains our script for reading Excel files with IronXL.
+Open Visual Studio Code and create a Python file named ReadSpreadsheet.py.
+This file will contain our script for reading Excel files with IronXL.

 How to use Python to read Excel spreadsheets: Figure 1 - Creating a new Python file